davidamachado/CalculatorApp/README.md

 ### Setup
 Clone this repository and open project in Visual Studio IDE or any other IDE that supports .Net Core WPF App development.

+### Version History
+1.1
+* prevent dividing by 0 when "%", "+/-", and "." buttons are pressed after pressing "/"

+* additional code enhancements for simplification